OCA/manufacture/mrp_stock_orderpoint_manual_procurement/readme/DESCRIPTION.rst

-This module updates the value of the user_id field in a Manufacturing Order.
-In the case the MO has been created as a result of a manual procurement the user_id will show the user that triggered it.
+This module updates a new field *Requested by* in Manufacturing Orders in the case the MO has been created as a result of a manual procurement from an orderpoint.